Matt-Cowsert/FOCUS_Spec/specification/datasets/cost_and_usage/columns/billingaccountname.md

 A Billing Account Name is a display name assigned to a [*billing account*](#glossary:billing-account). *Billing accounts* are commonly used for scenarios like grouping based on organizational constructs, invoice reconciliation and cost allocation strategies.

+## Requirements

-The BillingAccountName column adheres to the following requirements:
+BillingAccountName adheres to the following requirements:

 * BillingAccountName MUST be present in a Cost and Usage [*FOCUS dataset*](#glossary:FOCUS-dataset).
 * BillingAccountName MUST be of type String.